Joma R3000

 Final verdict:

-The Joma R3000 is one of the most surprising shoes we’ve tested this year.
-It combines a featherlight design, real carbon plate propulsion, and respectable durability—all without breaking the bank.
-While it has some quirks, its performance far exceeds expectations for the price point.
+The Joma R3000 is hands-down one of the most surprising performance shoes we’ve tried this year.
+It nails the trifecta—lightweight feel, genuine carbon plate propulsion, and decent durability—without the scary price tag.